bradenn/cleverHome/README.md

 - And some stuff I cant remember probably.

 ### Requirements for use:
-- Mind ready capabilities (to figure out how to use the code)
+- Mind reading capabilities (to figure out how to use the code)
 - Webserver
 - Mongodb
 - PHP/Python / the works